florez-carlos/dotfiles/README.md

 :information_source: If using Ubuntu as the SSH client, you can also install keychain to automatically start the SSH agent and add the key on login.

+TODO: THIS BLOCK NEEDS TO BE EXTRACTED OR ADDED TO SSH ADD KEY SECTION

 ```bash
 # Only run this if using Ubuntu as your SSH client
 sudo apt-get update && sudo apt-get upgrade